Links

 At any one time, more than 2,250 Hewlett Foundation grants are active.
 In 2020, the foundation awarded $465,869,000 in grants and disbursed $471,308,000 in grant payments.
 As of December 31, 2020, the foundation’s assets were approximately $13.3 billion.

 Humanity United (HU) is a philanthropic organisation dedicated to cultivating the conditions for enduring peace and freedom.
-The organization supports and works alongside partners working to advance human dignity and change the systems that enable violent conflict and human exploitation around the world.
+The organisation supports and works alongside partners working to advance human dignity and change the systems that enable violent conflict and human exploitation around the world.

 Priorities related to media development and journalism: Within the Public Engagement portfolio, the Independent Journalism and Media (IJAM) program is grounded in the belief that there is a for need for high-quality, independent journalism to help make sense of the world and to shift harmful systems and practices towards peace and freedom.
 HU supports journalism and media that aligns with their mission, adhering to key principles.